The Positives of Using Freshly Milled Flour

 The flour that you buy from a shop or a mill will probably have been ground at least a few weeks before (if not a few months).
 Flour takes two weeks to naturally oxidise, or it is oxidised artificially, and through this oxidation the gluten becomes more stable.
 Aged flour will have a stronger gluten matrix than freshly milled flour.
 It is gluten that gives bread its volume.
 A loaf made with freshly milled flour will always be more dense than a loaf made with aged flour.

 When flour is milled by a professional miller it is tested for it Hapberg Falling Number, its protein content, its moisture content etc. The miller chooses grain that they know will be suited to bread making and they will blend different grains to grind a flour that will give consistent performance from one bag to the next for the baker.
 That’s their job and they do it well.
 As a home miller it is highly likely that you will not have access to the same information about the grain that you have purchased.
-You will have to test the grain and see how it performs for yourself.
+You will have to test the grain by baking with it and see how it performs for yourself.
 There is rarely consistency with freshly milled flour.

 Did I say downsides?